 The dial layout is absolutely standard, but, surprisingly, the watch doesn’t look like a carbon copy of another classic model.
 In fact, it takes just a glance to understand that this is yet another member of GP’s evergreen 1966 collection.

-As you can see in the pictures, the gadget will be presented in two versions.
 The one that looks like a more versatile option will feature a deep black dial (ref.
 49535-53-651-BK6A) and the one will sport a more energetic white-silvered face (ref.
 49535-53-152-53A).
 Both models are of the same diameter of 40 millimeters: a universal size that will probably appeal both to those who usually prefer their dressy timekeepers in a more “classic” size of 38-39 millimeters and those who are usually more into “sportier” gadgets of 42 millimeters and more, but still willing to consider a watch of a more “appropriate” size.

 For some reason that I don’t readily understand, the silvered-dial version is equipped with the same white gold leaf-shaped hands.
 Although dressy and elegant, the metal blends into the silver background making it hard to tell time for people with bad eyesight.